What is Climate Change?

 through education and community action.

-It's time to nominate local businesses* for 2017 Sitka Green Business Awards!
+And there's still time to nominate local businesses* for a 2017 Sitka Green Business Award!
 Nomination form (.pdf) or Nomination form (MS Word) *Local business includes businesses, agencies, not-for-profit organizations, and schools

 Upcoming Activities - EVERYONE is welcome to attend and participate

 Art Contest - Design a sign to remind people to bring reusable bags

 Entries must be received on or before May 1, 2017 at Old Harbor Books or the Sitka Public Library, or through all Middle School through High School Art Teachers